WikiLeaks Founder Charged in Computer Hacking Conspiracy

 During the conspiracy, Manning and Assange engaged in real-time discussions regarding Manning’s transmission of classified records to Assange.
 The discussions also reflect Assange actively encouraging Manning to provide more information.
 During an exchange, Manning told Assange that “after this upload, that’s all I really have got left.”
 To which Assange replied, “curious eyes never run dry in my experience.”

 Assange is charged with conspiracy to commit computer intrusion and is presumed innocent unless and until proven guilty beyond a reasonable doubt.
-If convicted, he faces a maximum penalty of five years in prison.
+He faces a maximum penalty of five years in prison if convicted.
 Actual sentences for federal crimes are typically less than the maximum penalties.
 A federal district court judge will determine any sentence after taking into account the U.S. Sentencing Guidelines and other statutory factors.

 The extradition will be handled by the Department of Justice’s Office of International Affairs.